deivid-rodriguez/byebug/README.md

 older, use [debugger](https://github.com/cldwalker/debugger).

-It allows you to see what is going on _inside_ a Ruby program while it executes and can do four main kinds of things to help you catch bugs in the act:
+It allows you to see what is going on _inside_ a Ruby program while it executes and offers many of the traditional debugging features such as:

-* Start your program or attach to it, specifying anything that might affect its behavior.
+* Stepping: Running your program one line at a time.
-* Make your program stop on specified conditions.
+* Breaking: Pausing the program at some event or specified instruction, to examine the current state.
-* Examine what has happened when your program has stopped.
+* Evaluating: Basic REPL functionality, although [pry][] does a better job at that.
-* Change things in your program, so you can experiment with correcting the effects of one bug and go on to learn about another.
+* Tracking: Keeping tracking of the different values of your variables or the different lines executed by your program.

 ## Install